Does CoolSculpting ~Really~ Work — And Is It Worth It?

 This fat-freezing treatment has been around for a few years, but it's still as popular as ever.
 But does CoolSculpting really work, and if so, what are the ~real~ CoolSculpting results?
 One writer shares her experience.

 You may think CoolSculpting (the non-invasive procedure that freezes fat cells and supposedly has no recovery time) sounds too good to be true.
 No sit-ups?
 No planks?
 A slimmer stomach just a few weeks later?
+But does CoolSculpting work?

 My stomach has always been my trouble area.
-I'm also willing to try almost anything once, so when I was given the opportunity to test the treatment out, I figured I'd give it a shot.
+I'm also willing to try almost anything once, so when I was given the opportunity to test out the treatment, I figured I'd give it a shot.
 As an avid runner with a penchant for pizza, I figured I had nothing to lose.
 Since CoolSculpting promised "no downtime," I could get right back to training for the back-to-back 10K and half-marathon I had on the calendar about eight weeks later.
 (Signing up for your own race?
 Try our 12-Week Half Marathon Training Plan.)
 I wouldn't need to take any time off work either-and would hopefully soon be gifted with a firmer six-pack.
 Win-win, right?

-I realized I had no idea what I was getting into-not my typical, OCD-like way of handling anything related to my health or body.
+I realized I had no idea what I was getting into — not my typical, OCD-like way of handling anything related to my health or body.

 A technician whisked me into a sterile room and gave me a glorified paper bra and set of panties to put on instead of my own.
 (They were really glam.)

 After I changed, she instructed me to stand in the corner under a few harsh lights so she could snap a few photos for my CoolSculpting before and after shots and to figure out which parts of my stomach were best for the treatment.

 Grabbing my stomach, my technician happily exclaimed, "Oh, you're going to be a great candidate.
 This roll is the perfect type of fat for CoolSculpting."
 Gee, thanks.